telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 ## Manage Requests Tab

-The Requests tab contain the folders containing the composer requests.
+The Requests tab contains the folders containing the composer requests.
 You can create as many folders and requests as you want.
 Every folder created under the Requests tab can have more than one requests.

 ![Requests Tab with Folder Structure](../images/requests/requests-tab-with-folder-structure.png)